ttranatping/deepthought/README.md

 2. `product-api-service` should be deployed behind an API Gateway (typically in reverse proxy configuration)
 3. Databases should be configured in a Master for `admin-service` access and Read-Only Replica for `product-api-service`

-If you are considering deploying `Deep Thought` into production we encourage you to contact us by [email](mailto:hello@biza.io).
+If you are considering deploying *Deep Thought* into production we encourage you to contact us by [email](mailto:hello@biza.io).

 ## Building

-*WIP*: We will update this soon
+This project is a Maven based meta package.
+Consequently it is possible to build all components at once then run from each sub directory.

+1. Clone the repository: `$ git clone https://github.com/bizaio/deepthought`
+2. Change to the root project directory: `cd deepthought`
+3. Execute the build including the Angular npm wrapper: `mvn clean install -D -Dskip.npm=false`
+4. Start each service individually:
+   - Start `admin-service`: `cd admin-service; mvn spring-boot:run`
+   - Start `admin-frontend`: `cd admin-frontend; ng serve`
+   - Start `product-api-service`: `cd product-api-service; mvn spring-boot:run`

 ## Contributing